 Heroin smokers often experience a hacking cough which can lead to asthma and other respiratory issues.
 Smoking, in general, can wreak havoc on the lungs, but smoking black tar heroin specifically may cause a person to need the use of a machine later in life to help clear the lungs with medication and help them breathe.

 “Nodding” is also a common side effect of smoking heroin.
 This condition is when a person feels extremely lethargic and their limbs feel heavy.
 Much like when a person falls asleep and jerks their head up, nodding is this in-between state of being awake and asleep.
 This condition can last for several hours and may be accompanied by nausea and vomiting, especially for those new to using heroin.

-As with other drugs, frequent use of heroin can lead to dependency.
+As with other drugs, frequent use of heroin can lead to dependency and drug addiction.
 When the body becomes addicted to heroin, it craves it, but also needs it in order to function properly.
 A person who has become addicted cannot simply stop using heroin without experiencing the unpleasant withdrawal symptoms that are attached to it.

 Abruptly stopping the use of heroin can lead to unpleasant symptoms such as diarrhea, insomnia, cold flashes, tremors, and muscle pain.
 Drug abusers do not want to face these withdrawal symptoms and will typically turn to getting their next fix to avoid them rather than staying clean and seeking help.